noorareeba101-cmyk/sentiment-analysis-project/README.md

 🧠 Model Used
-Logistic Regression / Naive Bayes / SVM (depending on implementation) 📈 Evaluation
+Logistic Regression / Naive Bayes / SVM
+📈 Evaluation

 Model performance is evaluated using: